-Jodie received a Psychology of Leadership Certificate from Cornell SC Johnson College of Business and studied with the Higher Education Leadership Program for Women at Bryn Mawr College.
-Honors include recognition for Arts Leadership by the American Association of University Women, Altria/ABT fellowship from American Ballet Theatre, and a recipient of the esteemed Jerome Robbins New Essential Works program.
-Most recently, she was awarded the distinguished 2021/2022 Residency Fellowship from The Center for Ballet and the Arts at New York University.
-Her Fellowship acknowledged her most recent work addressing systemic racism and inequities within the culture of ballet.
+Ms. Gates received a Psychology of Leadership Certificate from Cornell University SC Johnson College of Business and studied with the Higher Education Leadership Program for Women (HERS Institute) at Bryn Mawr College.
+Her honors include the 2021/22 Residency Fellowship from The Center for Balletand the Arts at New York University; recognition for Arts Leadership by the American Association ofUniversity Women; Altria/ABT fellowship from American Ballet Theatre; honoree from Arts Orange County and a recipient of the esteemed Jerome Robbins New Essential Works program.

 Krystal Matsuyama-Tsai (she/her) is a movement artist, curator, and educator based in Southern California.
 As a performer, she has had the honor of working with companies such as Aspen Santa Fe Ballet, BARE Dance Company, Complexions Contemporary Ballet, Entity Contemporary Dance, and choreographers including Bryan Arias, Douglas Becker, Peter Chu, Jodie Gates, Charlotte Griffin, Alex Ketley, Donald McKayle, and Mia Michaels.
 Her passion for education has provided opportunities to teach in Costa Rica, Taiwan, Hong Kong, and across the West Coast.